-AACSB: Reflective Thinking AICPA FN: Reporting Blooms: Remember

-Learning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.
+AACSB: Reflective Thinking AICPA FN: Reporting Blooms: Remember Learning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.
+Level of Difficulty: 2 Medium

 2. The tax return filing requirements for individual taxpayers only depend on the taxpayer's filing status.